ERIGrid2/riasc/docs/design/time-sync.md

 ## Introduction

-This guide describes the steps to setup time-synchronization for embbeded single-board computers (SBCs) such as a Raspberry Pi.
+This guide describes the steps to setup time-synchronization for embedded single-board computers (SBCs) such as a Raspberry Pi.
-The time-synchronization relies on a comodity GPS module providing a pulse-per-second (PPS) output to a GPIO pin of the SBC.
+The time-synchronization relies on a commodity GPS module providing a pulse-per-second (PPS) output to a GPIO pin of the SBC.

 ## Employed technologies